 During the 1980's I received this recipe from a lady who lived in Burlington, Iowa and inspired me in so many ways!
 I also recall that I had received a set of antique luncheon plates from her during those years when she moved into a Senior Townhome.
 These dishes became the beginning point for me to collect mix matched pieces and cups and saucers.

 I learned so much from Frances who was a frugal woman!
 She was very creative and knew how to stretch a dollar!
-You can see my mix and match china below:

 Here is the recipe for Frances Vollmer's Lemon Pretzel Torte: